 Environmental engineering technicians carry out the plans that environmental engineers develop.
-They test, operate, and, if necessary, modify equipment for preventing or cleaning up environmental pollution.
+They test, operate, and, if necessary, modify equipment used to prevent or clean up environmental pollution.
 They may collect samples for testing, or they may work to mitigate sources of environmental pollution.

-Nearly all environmental engineering technicians work full time.
+Most environmental engineering technicians work full time.
 They typically work indoors, usually in laboratories, and often have regular working hours.
-However, they must sometimes work irregular hours to monitor operations.
+However, they must sometimes work irregular hours in order to monitor operations.

-The median annual wage of environmental engineering technicians was $43,390 in May 2010.
+The median annual wage for environmental engineering technicians was $48,650 in May 2015.

-Employment of environmental engineering technicians is expected to grow 24 percent from 2010 to 2020, faster than the average for all occupations.
+Employment of environmental engineering technicians is projected to grow 10 percent from 2014 to 2024, faster than the average for all occupations.
 Employment in this occupation is typically tied to projects created by environmental engineers.
-State and local governments are expected to focus efforts and resources on efficient water use and wastewater treatment, which will support the demand for environmental engineering technicians.
+State and local governments are expected to focus their efforts and resources on efficient water use and wastewater treatment, and thus to increase demand for environmental engineering technicians.